sanyams0007/ignite-gaming/README.md

 > Email: tony@gmail.com<br/>
 > Password: 123456<br/>

-I have also added a button that lets you sign in anonymously(in development).
+I have also added a button that lets you sign in anonymously.

 ## :sparkles: Features